Call Today! Free Immediate Response (818) 781-1570

 An experienced criminal defense attorney will recognize and obtain, as soon as possible, the evidence necessary to attack the prosecution's case.

-This strategy will help the attorney in both negotiations for settlement and trial preparation, ensuring that the client gets the best possible result.
+This strategy will help the attorney in both settlement negotiations and trial preparation, ensuring that the client gets the best possible result.

-After several pre-trial conferences, where the attorneys litigate evidentiary issues, the attorney will present his or her client with the best possible settlement offer, or plea deal.
+After several pre-trial conferences, during which the attorneys litigate evidentiary issues, the attorney will present his or her client with the best possible settlement offer or plea deal.
+The client then decides whether to accept that offer or fight their case in court.

-An experienced criminal defense attorney will be able to guide their client through the advantages and disadvantages of settling a case or fighting a case in a trial, including collateral consequences like license suspension, job loss, and immigration issues.
+An experienced criminal defense attorney can guide their client through the advantages and disadvantages of settling or fighting a case in a trial, including collateral consequences like license suspension, job loss, and immigration issues.

 Call an Experienced Los Angeles DUI Attorney

-We lawyers aggressively defend DUI charges both in court and at DMV hearings, by strategizing with clients to develop a a solid and effective defense.
+It's important to understand that even a misdemeanor DUI in California can lead to a significant list of penalties, including substantial fines, probation, license suspension, mandatory DUI classes, and the possibility of jail time.
+We lawyers aggressively defend DUI charges in court and at DMV hearings by strategizing with clients to develop a a solid and effective defense.

-We want to know why you were stopped, how well you performed on the field sobriety tests, and if their breathalyzer machine had any history of malfunction.
+We want to know why you were stopped, how well you performed on the field sobriety tests, and if your breathalyzer machine had any history of malfunction.

-Our law firm's aggressive courtroom approach has lead to charges being dismissed or reduced when we can demonstrate that a traffic stop lacked sufficient probable cause, the alcohol absorption was insufficient, or other problems of proof exist such as the improper collection or preservation of blood after a DUI arrest.
+Our law firm's aggressive courtroom approach has led to charges being dismissed or reduced when we can demonstrate that a traffic stop lacked sufficient probable cause, the alcohol absorption was insufficient, or other problems of proof exist, such as the improper collection or preservation of blood after a DUI arrest.

 Our Los Angeles DUI lawyers will immediately go to work to protect your legal rights and fight to avoid a conviction on your record.